 - U.S. Court of Appeals for the Fourth Circuit

-Ronda Harvey is the leader of the Bowles Rice Labor & Employment Team.
-She focuses her practice on employment litigation and also advises clients on human resources issues.
+Ronda Harvey focuses her practice on employment litigation.
+She also advises clients on a wide variety of human resources issues.

 A significant part of Ronda’s practice for the past 25 years has been defending employers in lawsuits brought by employees in both state and federal courts.
 She has successfully tried cases to verdict for employers, and represents them in administrative proceedings.
 She has successfully argued appeals to the West Virginia Human Rights Commission on behalf of employers.
 She currently provides representation to a state agency in claims involving retirement benefits.

 Ronda works with employers in a variety of industries, including manufacturing, health care and energy.
 She understands that each client is unique, and works in partnership with her clients to fully understand their business and help them manage the regulatory minefield of employment issues.
 She frequently provides training to managers and supervisors on both human resource and safety issues.

 Her experience and successful representation of employers, including Fortune 500 companies, has earned her a preeminent AV rating from Martindale Hubbell, long considered the gold standard in the legal profession.
 Based on feedback from her peers and clients, she also is recognized by the leading peer review organizations in the legal industry, including Chambers USA’s Leading Lawyers for Business; Best Lawyers in America; and Super Lawyers for her litigation practice.